Lanchu2hen9/CCLanchuBlog/posts/AT2-Final.md

 # Final Assignment Task 2:

+To read more about the process and development behind this go [this](https://cclanchublo6-bbkd5ncbjcth.deno.dev/AT2-Concept)

 # Week 7, Homework 7b Task 2 questions:

 **Write an accompaniment to your AT2, using examples of how you used; variables, iteration, functions, boolean logic, arrays, classes and recursion.**